Self-publishing is taking the book world by storm… so what is self-publishing exactly?

 - Self-publishing industry trends

 Self-publishing is the act of publishing media, especially a creative work of art, as the author or artist, without the use of a publishing house or company.
 Self-publishing is commonly referred to in the author and book publishing industry, but people can self-publish other works of art, such as music and visual art.
 In terms of self-publishing a book, an author writes a book and complete the entire publishing process themselves, such as editing, designing, and formatting the book without the aid of a traditional publishing company.

 An author that publishes a book on their own typically has complete creative control, higher book royalty rates, and full autonomy over the publishing process.
-To self-publish, an author will publish a book at their own expense using a self-publishing platform, such as Amazon’s KDP, and typically maintains full rights to the book.
+To self-publish, an author will publish a book at their own expense using a self-publishing platform, such as KDP Amazon, and typically maintains full rights to the book.

 In short: As a self-published author, you will oversee the entire book writing and production process, from start to finish, at your own expense, and with full ownership of your book rights.

 Here are the steps on how to self-publish a book:

 - Self-edit the book

 - Get illustrations (if you're writing a children's book)

 - Work with a (self) publishing company if you so choose